wistia/wistia-open-docs/_posts/embedding.md

 ## Popover Embed

-The **Popover Embed** type is the lightbox video experience.
-The popover embed code creates either an image or text link.
-When clicked it will launch the lightbox with your video inside, like this:
+The popover embed code type displays your video in a popover lightbox in front of the main content on your page.
+You can launch a popover video with either a text link or thumbnail image link.
+When clicked, that link will open a lightbox with your video inside, like this:

 <a href="//fast.wistia.net/embed/iframe/jfro85f3sx?popover=true" class="wistia-popover[height=540,playerColor=3ea9f5,width=960]"><img src="https://embed-ssl.wistia.com/deliveries/a5a4535537891abcdd5dd6f9c9bfe9426a6eaa87.jpg?image_play_button=true&image_play_button_color=3ea9f5e0&image_crop_resized=300x169" alt="" /></a>
 <script charset="ISO-8859-1" src="//fast.wistia.com/assets/external/popover-v1.js"></script>

-{{ "Popover embeds cannot be used for SEO purposes, as Google will not index them." | note }}
+{{ "Popover embeds cannot be used for video SEO purposes.
+[Google generally will not index them](https://support.google.com/webmasters/answer/34445?hl=en), because they're not really **on** the page – they're in front of it!" | note }}

 The **Embed Code** box at the top contains the HTML and javascript snippet you will place on your website to add the popover video link.